myonic Designation System for Ball Bearings

 |---|---|

-| Dress Code | Must wear lint-free gloves and work suits such as coats and overcoats, use hoods made of special lint-free material |
+| Dress Code | Must wear lint-free gloves and work suits (such as dust coats and overcoats), and use lint-free hoods |

-| Strictly Prohibited | Smoking, eating, wearing make-up etc. must be strictly prohibited in the cleanroom |
+| Strictly Prohibited | Smoking, eating, wearing make-up and similar are strictly prohibited in the cleanroom |

 | Package Opening Timing | Bearings should only be removed from protective packaging immediately before installation |